Pixelguin/P4G-CEP-docs/docs/05_aemulus_setup.md

 ﻿# Aemulus Setup
 **Aemulus Package Manager** is an [open-source](https://github.com/TekkaGB/AemulusModManager) program that organizes, merges, and builds mod loadouts for Persona games.

+> P4G CEP does not use the *Mod Compendium* program.
+Aemulus is capable of importing and converting Mod Compendium mods; see [Extras](extras.md) for more information.

 ## Information

 ![](img/05/information.png)